 My site helps keep my mind alert and it’s fun for me.
 My wife sees that and she’s happy for me.
 However, she continues to remind me that if I fail to sell my collection, our grown children may just dump them in a corner, not knowing what to do with them.

 My small vinyl record sales do pay for my SBI! subscription, my video costs and my paid-for email service with a little extra.
 I’m aware that putting together some serious plans for the sale of my vinyl record collection is closing in on me and I need to do more to reach that goal.

-9) And finally… What’s your top tip for someone who is just starting a solopreneur career?
+9) And finally… What’s your top tip for someone who is just starting a retirement business?

 Find a niche, stick with what you know.
 That’s basic, but if I may add…

 If you found SBI! to start a retirement business, make your passion your profession.
 Find out what you really want to do, figure out the best way to make that profitable, and devise a plan to put things in motion.
 SBI! makes it possible for you to do that.

 There are no silver bullets to creating the business and life you envision.
 If you have the vision and commitment, Solo Build It! will guide you through both the planning and the execution.

 I believe the SBI! forums will be a critical part of your success.
 Surround yourself with people who are smarter than you are — people who share your vision, your commitment, and your ethics.
 Those are the very people you will find in the SBI!
 Forums.
 They’re people who are dedicated to helping each other.

 If you’re eager to become a solopreneur, follow one path.
 Pay attention and read through the Action Guide and build your site the correct way from the beginning.